LumoSQL/lumosql/doc/lumo-build-benchmark.md

 * `NOTFORK_ONLINE=number` (default: 0): if nonzero, it will pass `--online` to the not-forking tool; this could be necessary if the defaults have been set to `--offline` and the operation cannot be completed with cached data.

+To help debugging, some options provide a mechanism to copy intermediate files, as well as the SQL statement used:

+* `COPY_DATABASES=path` (default: empty, meaning the option is disabled).
+The `path` must contain a `%s` which will be replaced with the target name, and a `%d` which will be replaced with the test number, for example `COPY_DATABASES=/tmp/testdbs/%s.%d`.
+The database at the beginning of each test will be copied to the resulting path, so the same test can be repeated by calling the program on the copy of the database.
+* `COPY_SQL=path` (defaul: empty, meaning the option is disabled).
+The `path` must contain a `%s` and a `%d` like `COPY_DATABASES`: the complete list of SQL statements executed by a test will be written to the file, so it's possible to re-run them on the copy of the database.

+The `make` target `test` is similar to `benchmark`, however it produces output in a different database (by default `tests.sqlite` and can run some extra tests which are not useful as benchmarks; also, some code which helps produce precise timing is skipped in favour of speed of execution: the aim here is to check that a backend works, not how long it takes.
+The name of the `tests.sqlite` database can be changed using the option `TEST_DATABASE_NAME=newname`.

 ## Encoding options in the target name